Gargant0373/DatasetAnalysis/README.md

 2. Download your section of datasets analyzed (I copied the data from my columns, asked GPT to convert it to CSV and removed the (TPAMI) section, as the header must be Dataset,Period,Citation Sum,Done?).
 3. Place the data into the data folder and name it `datasets.csv`

+(optional) dataset frequency analysis:
+1. Create a `data/dataset_frequency_by_period.csv` file and paste the columns A-C of the `X statistics` in the file.
+2. Create a `data/dataset_frequency_overall.csv` file and paste the columns E-F of the `X statistics` in the file.

 ### Vibe coded, do NOT judge my SE skills on this.